essington62/ML-StockAnalisys/README.md

 model.
  In addition, the detection of shorthand spellings, emoticons and sarcastic statements is yet another challenge.

+ Previous studies have mostly considered the sentiment of textual data as positive or negative [35,48,64].
+A few studies have considered mood words to determine the mood of a tweet, such as [8,58,65]

 Murshed, B.A.H.; Al-Ariki, H.D.E.; Mallappa, S. Semantic Analysis Techniques using Twitter Datasets on Big Data: Comparative Analysis Study.
 Comput.
 Syst.
 Sci.
 Eng.
 2020, 35, 495–512.
 [CrossRef]